kenfehling/gatsby-starter-netlify-cms/README.md

 [Full details here](https://www.npmjs.com/package/node-gyp "NPM node-gyp page").

 MacOS and WSL users who might also encounter some errors, check [node-gyp](https://github.com/nodejs/node-gyp) for more info.
 We recommend using the latest stable node version.

-## Purgecss

-This plugin uses [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/) and [bulma](https://bulma.io/).
-The bulma builds are usually ~170K but reduced 90% by purgecss.

 # CONTRIBUTING